JakaVodebPhysics/MonteCarloSimulatedAnnealing/README.md

 Afterwards, input the desired parameters in thermo_script and run it.
 The output should consist of four files starting with all_konf_, konf_, en_ and cv_.
 Then run the necessary code in CodeCheck.nb to view the results.
 A fair warning though, calculations for system sizes up to 30x30 sites are quite fast but get exponentially slower with increasing the size.

 The uploaded files already contain an example of a frustrated system, where there is no crystallization.
 There is a glassy transition present.
+The file slurm - ... contains the number of second required to simulate the example.
+It is the output file of the Frotran program named as such beacuse it was outputed on within the context of a SLURM job.

 PARAMETER DEFINITIONS: